ring-clojure/ring/SPEC.md

 #### on-open

-Called once when the websocket is first opened.
+Called once when the websocket is *successfully* opened.
 Supplies a `socket` argument that satisfies `ring.websocket.protools/Socket`, described in section 3.3.

 #### on-message